adnanbandey/Amazon-Product-Review-Scraping/README.md

 # Amazon-Product-Scraping
 This will help you in scraping products from Amazon.in website along their reviews.
 Following are the things you'll have in the final output file.
 - Product name
 - Review Title
--'Review Rating
+-Review Rating
--'Review text
+-Review text
--'Helpful Count ( How many people found the review helpful ) -Date ( When was the review made )
+-Helpful Count ( How many people found the review helpful ) -Date ( When was the review made )
 -Badge ( If review is from a verified buyer or not )